-The mission of the Department of Physical Therapy at Arkansas State University is to educate physical therapy professionals to practice in a manner that is best described as “state of the art” for the profession, to enhance the intellectual growth of our students, faculty and alumni, and to enrich the lives of all individuals and communities in the Mississippi Delta region, and beyond, who encounter A-State Physical Therapy faculty, staff, students and alumni.
+The mission of the Department of Physical Therapy at Arkansas State University is to educate physical therapy professionals to, to enhance the intellectual growth of our students, faculty and alumni, and to enrich the lives of all individuals and communities in the Mississippi Delta region and beyond

 |The Doctor of Physical Therapy Program at Arkansas State University is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 3030 Potomac Ave., Suite 100, Alexandria, Virginia 22305-3085; telephone: 703-706-3245; email: email@example.com; website: http://www.capteonline.org.
 If needing to contact the program/institution directly, please call Shawn Drake 870-972-2667 or email: firstname.lastname@example.org||

 The program has determined that its curriculum meets the state educational requirements for licensure or certification in all states, the District of Colombia, Puerto Rico, and the U.S. Virgin Islands secondary to its accreditation by the Commission on Accreditation in Physical Therapy Education, based on the following: